-Term Definition Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-National Manufacturing Priorities The National Manufacturing Priorities are: resources technology and critical minerals processing food and beverage manufacturing medical products recycling and clean energy defence • space.
-Minister The Commonwealth Minister for Industry, Science and Technology.
-Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
+Term Definition Minister The Commonwealth Minister for Industry, Energy and Emissions Reduction.
+Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
 Program Delegate An AusIndustry general manager within the department with responsibility for the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.
 Road maps Co-designed plans developed by industry-led expert teams that identify the roadblocks to growth and actions to overcome them for each of the National Manufacturing Priorities.
-Supply Chain The movement of a product from production through to the final end user (customer) via a network of individual businesses that each perform a particular stage in the process

-Term Definition Trading corporations An entity incorporated in Australia, including start-ups and a trading corporation, where your trading activities: form a sufficiently significant proportion of the corporation's overall activities as to merit it being described as a trading corporation; or are a substantial and not merely peripheral activity of the corporation.
+Supply Chain The movement of a product from production through to the final end user (customer) via a network of individual businesses that each perform a particular stage in the process Trading corporations An entity incorporated in Australia, including start-ups and a trading corporation, where your trading activities: • form a sufficiently significant proportion of the corporation's overall activities as to merit it being described as a trading corporation; or • are a substantial and not merely peripheral activity of the corporation.
 For clarity, there is no minimum threshold for an entity's annual turnover or operating expenditure.